YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that a YottaDB process with PID yyyy was unable to communicate with gtmsecshr after zzzz attempts (a maximum of four retries).

-Action: This message is displayed when a process that needs service from gtmsecshr, cannot communicate with gtmsechsr, or cannot start one.
-While the most likely cause is a mismatch in the value of the ydb_tmp environment variable between the YottaDB process and the gtmsecshr process, examples of other causes include removal of socket files used for communication between YottaDB and gtmsecshr processes.
+Action: This message is displayed when a process that needs service from gtmsecshr cannot communicate with gtmsechsr, or cannot start one.
+While the most likely cause is a mismatch in the value of the ydb_tmp environment variable between the YottaDB process and the gtmsecshr process, examples of other causes include the removal of socket files used for communication between YottaDB and gtmsecshr processes.
 Check for a following associated message in syslog or in the stderr of the YottaDB process.

 -----------------
 GTMSECSHRSRVFID